wouffle/StarGazers/README.md

 ## 🛠️ Tech Stack
 - **Frontend:** HTML, CSS, JavaScript
 - **APIs:** Spotify API for music integration, and many more.
 - **Design:** Dark mode with a serene, galaxy-inspired color palette
+- **GSAP-Animations:** Added shinner and fairy effects for fun cursor movement

 ---